piranna/piranna.github.io/_posts/2020-04-11-Updates-on-the-freelancer-calculator.md

 reference, being as high as `1:300` with the bare minimum costs.
-That's a huge difference, so I've tried to close the gap by adding some not-so-superfluous costs that could be covered by companies for an equal position as employee and a freelance needs to pay by himself, like mortages, civil responsabilities, co-working space, laptop (some USA or Japan companies gift the work laptop to their employees and provides them a newer one each year), internet access, public transport card, daily meals, or also gym membership pass.
-After all these monthly fixed freelance costs (more than 1300€ in total...) that includes a self-assigned social beneficts VIP package, the relationship is still as high as `1:260`.
+That's a huge difference, so I've tried to close the gap by adding some not-so-superfluous costs that could be covered by companies for an equal position as employee and a freelance needs to pay by himself, like mortgages, civil responsibilities, co-working space, laptop (some USA or Japan companies gift the work laptop to their employees and provides them a newer one each year), internet access, public transport card, daily meals, or also gym membership pass.
+After all these monthly fixed freelance costs (more than 1300€ in total...) that includes a self-assigned social benefits VIP package, the relationship is still as high as `1:260`.

 This shows that due to Spain per-employee taxes, in all cases working as